-Effects of NA and L-NAME on the IBAT and heart antioxidant enzymes activities

-Figure 1 illustrates the changes in the activity of antioxidant enzymes (CAT, CuZnSOD and MnSOD) in the IBAT of rats treated with saline (controls), noradrenaline and L-NAME.
-Exogenous noradrenaline injected 35 min prior to sacrifice significantly decreases the activity of all antioxidative enzymes studied.
+Effects of NA and L-NAME on the IBAT and heart antioxidant enzymes activities injected 35 min prior to sacrifice significantly decreased the activity of all antioxidative enzymes studied.
 L-NAME alone did not change the activity of any of the IBAT antioxidative enzymes studied.
-However, L-NAME, a nitric oxide synthase blocker, completely abolished the noradrenaline induced inhibition of any of the IBAT antioxidant enzymes.
+However, L-NAME, an NO synthase blocker, completely abolished the inhibition induced by noradrenaline of any of the IBAT antioxidant enzymes.